- Resource Centers

 - Make a Difference

-Welcome to our newest project!
-Check out episodes of the Dr J Show, a weekly news broadcast with an interview segment.
-Dr J knows a lot of interesting and knowledgeable people at the top of their games, and we'd like to share some of them with you.
+Welcome to our newest project.
+The Dr. J Show is a weekly broadcast with an interview segment that features some of the foremost leaders and thinkers on issues relating to marriage, family and human sexuality.
 New episodes come out every Friday; catch them here or over at our YouTube channel.

 Posted on: Friday, January 03, 2020